Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Multilingual translation with pixels

 \subsection{Model capacity: wider or deeper?}

 Increasing language coverage often requires increased model capacity.
 We find that the small base architecture from \citet{salesky-etal-2021-robust} is unstable and may not converge when trained multilingually without additional capacity or batch size.
-The multilingual source embedding matrix accounts for 33\% of the total parameters of the best BPE model.
-Without source embedding matrix for a 35k vocabulary, the pixel models are \circa17M parameters smaller than a subword model with the same architecture as seen in \autoref{fig:model-capacity-line}, and may require different parameterization and result in different scaling behavior.
+For \mbox{TED-7}, multilingual source embeddings account for 33\% of the total parameters of the best subword model.\footnote{TED-7 uses a source subword vocabulary of 35k; this disparity would continue to increase with larger vocabulary sizes.} Without a source embedding matrix, despite the additional convolutional block, a pixel model with the same Transformer architecture as a subword model would be \circa17M parameters (or 38\%) smaller, as seen in \autoref{fig:model-capacity-line}, and may thus require different parameterization and result in different scaling behavior.

 We investigate both the impact of reparameterizing the baseline model, as well as increasing capacity through greater encoder depth and/or width.
 We first find that shifting from an equal depth encoder-decoder model to a deep encoder and shallow decoder with the same number of parameters provides consistent improvements; for example, moving from $6{-}6$ to $9{-}3$ improves performance on the TED-7 dataset from 18.5 to 21.3 BLEU (+2.8).
-We maintain a shallow 3 layer decoder while continuing to vary the encoder through the remainder of this section.
+We maintain a shallow 3 layer decoder while varying the encoder through the remainder of this section.

 With an equal number of model parameters, increasing depth is more impactful than width, as seen in \autoref{fig:model-capacity-visrep}.
 Increasing width provides consistent improvements at all model sizes, while more significantly increasing overall parameters.
 With $12{-}3$ layers and $2048$ FF width, a pixel-based model has an equivalent number of parameters to the best subword model (\circa55M) while able to continue improving with scale.
 The best pixel models for this dataset use $12{-}3$ layers and FF width $4096$.
 Continuing to increase depth and overall size has diminishing returns.
-Pixel models also appear more robust to overparameterization, where text models degenerate, as seen in \autoref{fig:model-capacity-bpe}.
+Pixel models also appear more robust to overparameterization where text models degrade more quickly, as seen in \autoref{fig:model-capacity-bpe}.